SEO For Bloggers:

 You’ll see that links in the sidebar and the footer/bottom of a post pass less value than a link smack dab in the middle of a page.

-4. Backlinks On A Website With Good Authority
+4. Links On A Site With Good Authority

 We’ve talked about authority a bit already but I just want to drive the point home a little more, ok?